Youssef-Beltagy/UW-CPP/docs/README.md

 I'm recommending a code-editor that makes development on a remote environment (like the Linux Labs) easy.
-I'm also recommending an alternative to the Linux Lab if you don't have access to it or if you develop your code on your personal computer.
-You can use both at the same time.
+I'm also recommending an alternative to the Linux Lab if you don't have access to it.